Geometric stabilisation via p-adic integration: p-adic integration

-The fact that $I\CM $ is finite over $\CM$ implies that the diagonal morphism of $\CM$ is quasi-finite.
-Hence \cite[Theorem 2.7]{MR1844577} gives the existence of a surjective finite morphism $X \to \CM$ from a scheme $X$.
+Since the diagonal morphism of $\CM$ is finite we may apply \cite[Theorem 2.7]{MR1844577}, which gives the existence of a surjective finite morphism $X \to \CM$ from a scheme $X$.
 Such an $X$ is proper and quasi-finite and hence finite over $\Spec(\CO_F)$.
 Hence after taking some connected component of $X$ we may assume that $X=\Spec(\CO_{L'})$ for some finite field extension $F \subset L'$.
 After enlarging $L'$ we assume that $L'$ is Galois over $F$.

 Consider a uniformiser $\underline{\pi}$ of $L'$ and the subfield $L\defeq F[\underline{\pi}]$ of $L'$.
 The field extension $L \into L'$ is Galois and unramified.
 By the valuative criterion for properness of morphisms of stacks (c.f. \cite[0CLY]{stacks-project}) every morphism $\Spec(\CO_{L'}) \to \CM$ is uniquely determined by its restriction to the fibre over $\Spec(F)$.
 Using this and condition $(iii)$ it follows that the finite surjection $\Spec(\CO_{L'}) \to \CM$ factors through a finite surjection $\Spec(\CO_L)=[\Spec(\CO_{L'})/\Gal(L'/L)] \to \CM$.
 Since $\CM$ and $\Spec \CO_L$ are normal and $1$-dimensional, they are regular.
 The ``miracle criterion for flatness'' (\cite[Theorem 23.1]{crt}) implies that this finite surjection $\Spec(\CO_L) \to \CM$ is flat.
 By an analogous argument to the above, this surjection in turn factors through a finite flat surjection $[\Spec(\CO_L)/\mu_N] \to \CM$.
 Since this morphism is an isomorphism generically it is an isomorphism everywhere.